-In this study, we develop a model of an idealized moist atmosphere to understand the processes regulating the climatology of the TTL, in particular, its striking annual cycle.
-Despite the semi-annual variation of insolation across the tropics, the TTL exhibits a strong annual variation of up to 8 K (Chae and Sherwood 2007; Fueglistaler et al. 2009), in phase with the annual cycle of the boreal hemisphere.
+In this study, we develop a model of an idealized moist atmosphere to understand the processes regulating the climatology of the TTL, in particular, it's striking annual cycle.
+Despite the semi-annual variation of insolation across the tropics, the TTL exhibits a strong annual variation of up to 8 K (Fueglistaler et al. 2009), in phase with the annual cycle of the boreal hemisphere.
 While the maximum annual cycle in temperature is located above the cold point, there is sufficient variation at this level to modulate stratospheric water vapor on an annual basis, the signal carried up by the diabatic circulation in what is known as the "stratospheric tape recorder" (Mote et al. 1996).

-Comprehensive models are broadly (but not universally) able to capture this annual cycle in temperature (e.g., Gettelman et al. 2010), but the exact mechanisms are still the subject of active research.
-The bulk of the annual cycle in the TTL is directly forced by a seasonal variation in upwelling: stronger ascent in boreal winter cools the TTL through an increased rate of adiabatic expansion.
-The seasonal variation in upwelling also indirectly regulates temperature by driving variation of ozone and water vapor.
-Stronger upwelling in boreal winter reduces the concentration of ozone, leading to radiative impact of 1-2 degrees (Fueglistaler et al. 2011).
-A more recent study by Ming et al. (2017) takes into account annual variations in water vapor concentration as well, suggesting that total changes in ozone and water vapor could explain up to about 30% of temperature variations.
+Comprehensive models are broadly (but not universally) able to capture this annual cycle in temperature (e.g. Gettelman et al. 2010), but the exact mechanisms are still the subject of active research.
+While it is clear that the annual cycle in temperature is driven, both directly and indirectly, by an annual variation in upwelling, various theories have been proposed for its forcing.

+Upwelling indirectly regulates temperature by driving variation of ozone and water vapor in the TTL.
+Stronger upwelling in boreal winter reduces the concentration of ozone, leading to radiative impact of 1-2 degrees Fueglistaler et al. (2011).
+A more recent study by Ming et al. (2017) take into account annual variations in water vapor concentration as well, suggesting that total impact changes in ozone and water vapor could explain up to about 30% of temperature variations.
+The bulk of the annual cycle, however, is directly forced by variations in upwelling: stronger ascent in boreal winter cools the TTL through an increased rate of adiabatic expansion.

 The open question is then: what drives increased upwelling in boreal winter?
-Yulaeva et al. (1994) observed nearly complete compensation between MSU-4 lower stratosphere temperature anomalies in the tropics versus extratropics, and related them to changes in the stratospheric meridional overturning circulation.
-As the meridional overturning is dominated by the winter hemisphere, they suggested that the stronger orographic and thermal forcing of planetary waves in the Northern Hemisphere relative to the Southern Hemisphere would drive stronger upwelling in boreal winter compared to austral winter.
-Although Fueglistaler et al. (2011) note that the compensation in MSU-4 data was somewhat fortitous, Ueyama and Wallace (2010) found that tropical upwelling in the Brewer-Dobson Circulation (BDC) is correlated to eddy heat fluxes at high latitudes, more so than with equatorial tropospheric planetary waves.
+Yulaeva et al. (1994) found in MSU-4 data that there is nearly complete compensation between monthly mean zonal mean cooling in the tropics and warming in the extratropics related to the stratospheric meridional overturning circulation.
+They suggest that the stronger orographic and thermal forcing of the wintertime planetary waves in the Northern Hemisphere, as compared to the Southern Hemisphere, is responsible for the annual cycle in the tropics.
+In support of this mechanism, Ueyama and Wallace (2010) found that tropical upwelling in the Brewer-Dobson Circulation (BDC) is correlated to eddy heat fluxes at high latitudes, more so than with equatorial tropospheric planetary waves.
 Chen and Sun (2011) and Gerber (2012) also showed evidence for a link between extratropical planetary waves and TTL upwelling at the cold point in idealized atmospheric models.